 - Charitable Trusts (including Charitable Lead Trusts and Charitable Remainder Trusts)

-If you are appointed as a Trustee, our attorneys have the expertise help you understand your legal duties under the terms of the trust and state law, and provide both legal and practical advice to allow smooth administration of any long-term family trusts.
+If you are appointed as a Trustee, schedule a Complimentary 15-Minute Case Evaluation to help you understand your legal duties under the terms of the trust and state law – from how to facilitate smooth administration of any long-term family trusts to more complex matters including interpretation and modification proceedings.